Learning to Grasp 3D Objects using Deep Residual U-Nets: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we have presented a novel deep convolutional neural network named Res-U-Net to detect grasp affordances of 3D Objects.
-The point cloud of the object is further processed to determine an appropriate grasp configuration for the selected graspable point.
+In this paper, we present a novel deep convolutional neural network named Res-U-Net to detect graspable parts of 3D Objects.
+The point cloud of the object is further processed to determine an appropriate grasp configuration for the predicted graspable parts of the object.
 To validate our approach, we built a simulation environment and conducted an extensive set of experiments.
-Results show that the overall performance of our affordance detection is clearly better than the best results obtained with the U-Net and Encoder-Decoder approaches.
-We also test our approaches by a set of never seen before objects.
-It was observed that, in most of the cases, our approach was able to detect grasp affordance parts correctly and perform the proposed grasp scenario completely.
-In the continuation of this work, we plan to evaluate the proposed approach in clutter scenarios such as clearing a pile of toy objects.
-Furthermore, we will try to train the network using more object categories and evaluate its generalization power using a large set of unknown objects.
+Results show that the overall performance of the proposed Res-U-Net is clearly better than the best results obtained with the U-Net and Autoencoder approaches.
+We also test our approaches by a set of never-seen-before objects.
+It was observed that, in most of the cases, our approach was able to detect graspable parts of the objects correctly and perform the proposed grasp scenario successfully.
+In the continuation of this work, we plan to evaluate the proposed approach in clutter scenarios, such as clearing a pile of toy objects.
 We would also like to investigate the possibility of considering Res-U-Net for task-informed grasping scenarios.